 Ski loop failure during an event is an automatic mechanical black flag.
 The disqualification for the race will take place whether the driver is notified while on the track or not.
 This includes notification by Black Flag, notification by radio transmission, or verbal notification after the event either by the race director, flagman, or technical inspector.
 Ski loop failure in a heat, round, or final event results in a DQ (disqualification) from that event.
 In the case of rounds, drivers may repair and return to the next round of competition.
 In the case of race events that pay points or money for positions in rounds, drivers will be given the scoring position earned by the normal scoring procedure order of finish.
-In the case of race events with heats, DQ'd drivers will be allowed to repair and enter the final, only if positions are open on the line after normal scoring procedures for all other competitors is completed.
+In the case of events that pay money for all positions in a final, the driver will be given position earned in normal scoring procedure order of finish.
+In the case of events with heats, DQ'd drivers will be allowed to repair and enter the final, only if positions are open on the line after normal scoring procedures for all other competitors is completed.
 Notice: This rule does not apply to Outlaw Class; in Outlaw Class, the vehicle may finish the heat or final.
 However, the loop must be repaired or replaced before the vehicle enters its next competition.